mbogden/galaxyJSPAM/notes.md

 ## Matt's To-Do

-- Get images for
+- Auto create images for all 62 pairs.
-  - 3101
+  - Initial target image parameter only

+Weighted Masks

+- Optimize a random weighted mask for human vs machine score correlation.
-  - 2756
+  - pixel diff
-  - 8612
+  - correlation
-  - 2970
+  - Binary correlation

+- Analyze image, where is the highly weighted regions?
+  - radial distance from galaxy?
-  - 2775
+  - Edges of galaxy?

-- Optimize things
+  - Random?
+Dependent on galaxy pair?
+- Can we recreate this mask?
+  - Analyze it wiht 1614, recreate with results and apply to rest.

-  -
+- Bin
+  - Bin image in 10x10, etc. And apply weighted mask to them, then average together

 - Comparison methods
-  - Check that new target info files are actual target centers
-  - ALL comparison methods only return a machine score!
+  -MachiceMethod class
-	- Seperate function will return difference images!
+	- Seperate function will return difference images
-	- Will they all only take 2 images though?
-No....
-  - Make 1 method name variable instead of boolean for each method?
+	- Seperate function for writing/appending score to csv file
+	  - will need to pass run directory

 ## Future Things To-Do